wearscript/wearscript-android/doc/reference.rst

 * WS.log(String message): Log a message to the Android log and the JavaScript console of the webapp (if connected to a server).
 * WS.displayWebView(): Display the WebView activity (this is the default, reserved for future use when we may have alternate views).
 * WS.shutdown(): Shuts down wearscript
-* WS.data(int type, String name, String valuesJSON): Log "fake" sensor data made inside the script, will be logged based on the WS.dataLog settings.
-* WS.audioOn(): Logs noise level to server
-* WS.audioOff(): Stops noise callbacks
-* WS.cameraOn(double period): Camera frames are output based on the WS.cameraCallback and WS.dataLog options.
+* WS.cameraOn(double period, int max_height, int max_width): Camera frames are output based on the WS.cameraCallback and WS.dataLog options.
+The largest preview format that fits the max_height/width is used.
 * WS.cameraPhoto(): Take a picture and save to the SD card.
 * WS.cameraVideo(): Record a video and save to the SD card.
-* WS.cameraCallback(int type, String callback): Type 0=local camera, 1=remote camera (subject to change).
+* WS.cameraCallback(int type, Function callback): Type 0=local camera, 1=remote camera (subject to change).

   * Callback has parameters of the form function callback(imageb64)
   * imageb64(string): The image represented as a jpeg base64 encoded